josh1den/DATA620-GROUP/HW1/PROPOSAL.md

 The dataset contains three files:

-mooc_actions.tsv, 	*Time-ordered sequence of user actions.*
+**mooc_actions.tsv**, 	*Time-ordered sequence of user actions.*
-mooc_action_features.tsv,  	*Features associated with each action.*
+**mooc_action_features.tsv**,  	*Features associated with each action.*
-mooc_action_labels.tsv, 	*Binary label associated with each action, indicating whether the student drops-out after the action.*
+**mooc_action_labels.tsv**, 	*Binary label associated with each action, indicating whether the student drops-out after the action.*

-### Analysis Plan
+### Load & Analysis Plan

-Could centrality measures be used to predict the number of actions students perform before dropping out?
+Our analysis will focus on the hypothetical outcome, can degree centrality be used to predict the total number of actions taken before dropping out of the course.

+The individual data files will be loaded into pandas dataframes and combined into one master edge least containing the categorical feature, and read from pandas into a networkx Graph object.